 Premium Heathrow Taxi Services

-Premium services also provide little perks – newspapers and bottled water, in-car entertainment, and document printing services – but these are by no means guaranteed and may be specific to a particular taxi firm.
+Furthermore, Premium services also provide little perks – newspapers and bottled water, in-car entertainment, and document printing services – but these are by no means guaranteed and may be specific to a particular taxi firm.
 Credit card payments are permissible with online booking, and corporate customers may want to take advantage of the account

 options, removing the need to fill out endless forms and helping reduce taxi fares, especially for frequent flyers.
 All London transfer companies provide a 24-hour service with fixed prices.

-Heathrow taxi ranks
+Heathrow Airport taxi rank

 Taxi ranks at Heathrow are located outside of every terminal building and are occupied by London’s famous black cabs.
 You needn’t worry about the credibility of the drivers at these taxi ranks as they are all fully licensed and have passed the Knowledge of London exam.
-Please take into consideration that in peak times there may be limited taxi’s or no taxi’s at all at the rank, we therefore recommend you use one of the companies at the top of this page and prebook to save money!
+Please take into consideration that in peak times there may be limited taxi’s or no taxi’s at all at the rank.
+We, therefore, recommend you use one of the companies at the top of this page and prebook to save money!

 - Terminal 2 – Ground floor outside of the arrivals hall, opposite bus stop 12.

 - Terminal 3 – Adjacent to Cromer Road West, next to bus stops 16-22.